bareos/bareos-contrib/fd-plugins/zero-knowledge/README.md

 Bareos can encrypt your data before sending it to the Storage Daemon but the filenames still remain as cleartext in the catalog (the sql database maintained by the Bareos director).

-If your filenames contain sensible data (e.g. Patients' names) you may hesitate to backup your data, because sensible data goes into the database of the SQL server.
-If this is maintained by some external providers, some users may consider this is unsafe.
+If your filenames contain sensible data (e.g. patients' names) you may hesitate to backup your data, because sensible data goes into the database of the SQL server.
+If this is maintained by some external providers, some users may require encryption here for compliance reasons.

-This plugins encrypts filenames, directory names and even link sources and destination.
+This plugin encrypts filenames, directory names and even link sources and destination.

-NOTE: you have to enable data-encryption itself.
+**NOTE**: you have to enable data-encryption itself to have the file contents encrypted.
 See https://docs.bareos.org/TasksAndConcepts/DataEncryption.html for more details

 ## Requirements
-Needs the Python module cryptography installe in your Python2 environment.
+Needs the Python module *cryptography* installed in your Python2 environment.
-It will also need latest *BareosFdPluginBaseclass.py* and *BareosFdPluginLocalFileset.py*, currently in https://github.com/bareos/bareos/tree/dev/maik/master/pluginBaseClassLocalFileset
+It will also need the latest *BareosFdPluginBaseclass.py* and *BareosFdPluginLocalFileset.py*, currently in https://github.com/bareos/bareos/tree/dev/maik/master/pluginBaseClassLocalFileset

 ## Configuration